chinapedia/wikipedia.abstract.en/Page/Snow.md

 Precipitation

-Worldwide occurrence of snowfall.
-Snow at reference above sea level (meters): Snow develops in clouds that themselves are part of a larger weather system.
+Snow develops in clouds that themselves are part of a larger weather system.
 The physics of snow crystal development in clouds results from a complex set of variables that include moisture content and temperatures.
 The resulting shapes of the falling and fallen crystals can be classified into a number of basic shapes and combinations, thereof.
 Occasionally, some plate-like, dendritic and stellar-shaped snowflakes can form under clear sky with a very cold temperature inversion present.[4]

 Cloud formation